 BOTOX® Costs in Las Vegas

 This injectable is $800 per vial at our practice.
-Arrange a free consultation today to find out how many vials will meet your aesthetic goals.
+Arrange a consultation today to find out how many vials will meet your aesthetic goals.

 Watch Dr. Brown Perform the BOTOX® Cosmetic Procedure in Las Vegas